What Is Exalgo?

 - Symptoms of withdrawal

 Withdrawal is the body’s response to an absence of any substance it has grown dependent on.
 In many cases, this is a prescription drug that someone needed to help manage their pain.
-When symptoms of withdrawal surface, it can seem that the individual’s pain has returned.
+In some cases, when symptoms of withdrawal surface, it can seem that the individual’s pain has returned.
 This is temporary in most cases and is referred to as “rebound symptoms.”
-It is just the body growing accustomed to it no longer receiving the medication.
+It is the body growing accustomed to it no longer receiving the medication or receiving a reduced dose of the medication.
 Other symptoms that could arise include:

 - Nausea or vomiting